Invariants and Home Spaces in Transition Systems and Petri Nets: Observer, systems under study, models, and conceptual models

 \subsection{Models (M)}

-We will call $model$ the formal description which will support the design, the analysis, or the verification of the behavior of the system under study by an \textit{observer}.
-This description is discrete and must support the representation of the dynamic evolution or progression of the system under study.
+We will call $model$ the formal description of a discrete digital system by an observer.
+This description is discrete and must support the design, the analysis, or the verification (or at least the observation) of the behavior (in other words, the dynamic evolution or progression of the system under study over time).

 Model and observer are linked together.
 The model is defined by the observer in accordance to the level of observation he wants or can reach.
-Of course, a model is not \textit{fully} equivalent to the system under study it describes.
+Of course, a model is never \textit{fully} equivalent to the system under study it describes.
+It is sometimes considered as an ideal description to be matched by the actual system seen as an approximation.
 A model is developed with the intent of describing and verifying a specific set of properties not any property the system under study may or must satisfy.
+As such, many "irrelevant details" can be abstracted away.

 A ``good" model will retain just enough details and will be as small as possible in order to conduct as an effective verification as possible and at the same time, it must be large enough to convincingly behave like the system under study in regard to the specific set of properties to be proven.
-It must be recalled here, that most of the time, a verification algorithm complexity depends among other parameters on the size of the model as wall as the level of interactions between its different operations.
-To this regard, one can speak of an \textit{art of system modeling} especially when considering techniques such as projections, reductions (see \cite{BR82,ColomTS2003}), or rewriting (see \cite{JouDer90}) that can be used to simplify the model while preserving its desired properties.
+It must be recalled here, that most of the time, a verification algorithm complexity depends among other parameters on the size of the model as well as the level of interactions between its different operations.
+In this regard, one can speak of an \textit{art of system modeling} especially when considering techniques such as model projections, reductions (see \cite{BR82,ColomTS2003}), or properties rewriting (see \cite{JouDer90}) that can be used to better organize or simplify the model while preserving its desired properties.
 However, describing in details these very interesting techniques are out of the scope of this note.